Superlinear free-discontinuity models: relaxation and phase-field approximation: Introduction

 {Under the latter assumptions the functional setting of the problem is naturally given by the space of Special Functions with Bounded Variation {$SBV$} introduced by De Giorgi and Ambrosio \cite{DeGiorgiAmbrosio} (see also \cite[Chapters~4-8]{AFP}).} Models of this type appear for instance in image processing \cite{BouchitteDubsSeppecher,AlicandroBraidesGelli,AlicandroGelli,Morini}, in fracture mechanics \cite{FokouaContiOrtiz2014,ArizaContiOrtiz2024}, in screw dislocations in single crystal plasticity \cite{DeLucaScalaVanGoethem}, {in the theory of smectic thin films \cite{BallCanevariStroffolini}, and in the variational derivation of the Read and Shockley formula for the energy of small angle grain boundaries in polycrystals \cite{LauteriLuckhaus,FortunaGarroniSpadaro}. {These models include the case of jump sets with infinite length, but the analysis of the corresponding function space is still missing.}

-In view of the closure and compactness properties of the underlying space $(G)SBV$ \cite[Theorems~4.7, 4.8 and 4.36]{AFP}, the existence of minimizers for a functional of {form} \eqref{eq1} is known using the Direct Method of the Calculus of Variations in the isotropic case. {This refers to the setting where} the bulk energy density $\Psi(\xi)$ {depends only on the modulus of the gradient, i.e.,} $\Psi(\xi)=\hat\Psi(|\xi|)$, and the surface energy density $g(z,\nu)$ {depends only on the jump magnitude, i.e.,} $g(z,\nu)=\hat g(|z|)$. {Under the assumption that} both $\Psi$ and $g$ satisfy the {aforementioned} growth conditions, $\Psi$ is {convex}, and $g$ is concave, {existence can be established.} {See \cite{BouchitteButtazzo1990,BouchitteButtazzo1993,AFP} and} below for a more {detailed discussion of the relevant} literature.
+In view of the closure and compactness properties of the underlying space $(G)SBV$ \cite[Theorems~4.7, 4.8 and 4.36]{AFP}, the existence of minimizers for a functional of the form \eqref{eq1} is known using the Direct Method of the Calculus of Variations in the isotropic case. {This refers to the setting where} the bulk energy density $\Psi(\xi)$ {depends only on the modulus of the gradient, i.e.,} $\Psi(\xi)=\hat\Psi(|\xi|)$, and the surface energy density $g(z,\nu)$ {depends only on the jump magnitude, i.e.,} $g(z,\nu)=\hat g(|z|)$. {Under the assumption that} both $\Psi$ and $g$ satisfy the {aforementioned} growth conditions, $\Psi$ is {convex}, and $g$ is concave, {existence can be established.} {See \cite{BouchitteButtazzo1990,BouchitteButtazzo1993,AFP} and} below for a more {detailed discussion of the relevant} literature.

-In this paper we {develop the theory of the Direct Method for this class of problems, focusing in particular on the properties of the appropriate functions spaces, as well as on the} lower semicontinuity and relaxation of energies of the form \eqref{eq1}, with more general bulk and surface densities. {We also {construct} a variational approximation via phase field models, which is {particularly relevant for} numerical approximation.
+In this paper we {develop the theory of the Direct Method for this class of problems, focusing in particular on the properties of the appropriate function spaces, as well as on the} lower semicontinuity and relaxation of energies of the form \eqref{eq1}, with more general bulk and surface densities. {We also {construct} a variational approximation via phase-field models, which is {particularly relevant for} numerical approximation.

-The lower semicontinuity property for anisotropic surface energies has been studied first in \cite{AmbrosioBraides1990} in the framework of minimal partitions, i.e. $SBV$ functions {which take finitely many values}, obtaining as necessary condition the $BV$-ellipticity of $g$ (see \eqref{e:BV ellipticity} for the precise definition), see \cite[Theorem~5.14]{AFP}.
+The lower semicontinuity property for anisotropic surface energies was first studied in \cite{AmbrosioBraides1990} in the framework of minimal partitions, i.e. $SBV$ functions {which take finitely many values}, obtaining as a necessary condition the $BV$-ellipticity of $g$ (see \eqref{e:BV ellipticity} for the precise definition), see \cite[Theorem~5.14]{AFP}.